 Rita Horvath’s laboratory research focusses on understanding the molecular mechanisms of tissue specific clinical presentations in some forms of mitochondrial diseases (abnormal mitochondrial protein synthesis), with the aim of developing treatments.
 They also study molecular mechanisms and clinical biomarkers in inherited peripheral neuropathies (Charcot-Marie-Tooth Disease).
 In the skeletal muscle and cells of patients with tissue specific mitochondrial diseases Dr Horvath’s group has identified some molecular targets which they continue to investigate in primary fibroblasts, myoblasts and iPSC-derived neurons and muscle cells.
 In parallel, the group also uses zebrafish models of mitochondrial diseases caused by abnormal mitochondrial translation or mtDNA depletion to study the effect of targeted treatments in transgenic zebrafish.
 Comparing the results in human cells and zebrafish will validate molecular targets, which can be further studied in the clinic.

-Click here to be taken to Dr Horvath’s laboratory webpages.
+Click here to be taken to Professor Horvath’s laboratory webpages.